AK11dark/468Proj/README.md

 POSSIBLE ISSUES:
-IF you get an error such as [Python File Server] Server already running.
-Continuing with client mode only. you need to kill whatever is on port 5003 if python, and kill whatever is on port 5001 if ruby
 IF you create an identity and then immedietly try to rotate it, it will not work, you MUST first request a file so the other client can save you